Costa Rican Sea Turtles

 PERSONAL SECURITY

 The station is guarded and locked at night, and a fence surrounds the entire complex.
-You should store valuables securely in your own locked suitcase.
+It would be best to store valuables securely in your own locked suitcase.
 While we have a locked safe where you may store money and passports, regular access is limited.

 SWIMMING/SNORKELING